Mehrpouya/gch_minecraft/about.md

 # Welcome to Glasgow Children Hospital Minecraft
 ## Introduction

-This project was initiated by Ginkgo Projects in partnership with Glasgow Children’s Hospital Charity.
-This work has been funded by Glasgow Children’s Hospital Charity have funded the project in partnership with Trefoil House.
+This project was initiated by Ginkgo Projects alongside Glasgow Children’s Hospital Charity who also funded the project in partnership with Trefoil House.
 Production and management was handled by [Hadi Mehrpouya](http://hadi.link) of Abertay University and Chris Barker.

 The work conducted here was informed by a feasibility study written in 2016 which investigated what might be an effective and useful way to collaborate with Hospital patients to make an interactive digital version of the buildings.

+## Purpose
+The purpose of the project is to counteract the negative experiences faced by children and young people who attend the Royal Hospital for Children in Glasgow frequently, or for long periods of time.
+These young people have often had to relinquish a lot of control over their own lives due to their challenging clinical needs.
+Giving patients the opportunity to create the hospital grounds in a virtual environment will be particularly beneficial for young people in isolation or unable to leave their wards, allowing them to explore and create directly from their bedside.
+By engaging the children more in their surroundings, we are adding to the active and therapeutic campus environment, encouraging the young people’s imagination and proactive play.

 ## Team